matplotlib/matplotlib/doc/users/transforms_tutorial.rst

 tutorial is a composite of three different transformations that comprise the transformation pipeline from `data` -> `display` coordinates.
-Michael Droettboom implemented the transformations frameowk, taking care to provide a clean API that segregated the nonlinear projections and scales that happen in polar and logarithmic plots, from the linear affine transformations that happen when you pan and zoom.
-There is an efficiency here, because you can pan and zoom in your axes which affects the affine transformation, but you may not need to compte the potentially expensice nonlinear scales or projections on simple navigation events.
+Michael Droettboom implemented the transformations framework, taking care to provide a clean API that segregated the nonlinear projections and scales that happen in polar and logarithmic plots, from the linear affine transformations that happen when you pan and zoom.
+There is an efficiency here, because you can pan and zoom in your axes which affects the affine transformation, but you may not need to compute the potentially expensive nonlinear scales or projections on simple navigation events.